Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/wiring_diagram.png' width='650'>

-**Setup Waveshare ePaper Display**
+**Setup WaveShare ePaper Display**
-• If you are using the Waveshare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.
+• If you are using the WaveShare 2.7-inch GPIO hat, all you need to do is seat the hat on your Pi.
-• If you're using a different/wired Waveshare display, refer to the GPIO diagram and table below or the image above.
+• If you're using a different/wired WaveShare display, refer to the GPIO diagram and table below or the image above.

 <img src='https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam/blob/main/Resources/README_images/waveshare_Pi02W_setup.jpg' width='550' align='left'>